colinnewell/Insecure-FeedBack/README.md

 A Simple Insecure Website

+This is archived as there is no active development going on and the dependencies aren't being updated adding more potential vulnerabilities than were planned.

 This is designed to support the "Why learning a bit of crypto is good for you" given at LPW 2017 (http://act.yapc.eu/lpw2017/).